denisgomes/psi/docs/quick_ref/features.rst

 .. note::

-    The Enterprise Edition is a work in progress.
-To learn more about it's status and pricing, visit the xscode_ website or email me__ directly.
+    The Enterprise Edition is in active development.
+To learn more about it's status and pricing setup please email me__ directly.
+Users who are very satisfied with the Community Edition and/or need the added feature set are welcome to inquire.

 __ `Denis Gomes`_